troii/timrlink.net/README.md

 timrlink task <file> [--update]

 Options:
-  -u, --update    Update existing tasks with same externalId
+  -u, --update    Update existing tasks with same externalId, default: true
 ```

-CSV file has to be in the format
+CSV file has to be in the following format:

 ```
 Task;Bookable;Billable;Description;Start;End